dhis2/academy-web-app-dev-2022/resources/GET_STARTED.md

 Before you start working on the assignments, you will need to create a new branch in your repository for each task.
 Then, you will work on this branch and open a pull request once you're done.
 If you're familiar with feature-driven or branch-based development, this is a very similar process.
 The task workflow would therefore look like this:

-1. Create a new branch
+1. Create a new branch in your repo
-2. Work on this branch
+2. Work on this branch and submit changes
-3. Open a Pull Request
+3. Create a Pull Request (PR) against your repo
 4. Receive review from instructors
-5. Merge your Pull Request to `main`
+5. Merge your Pull Request (PR)

-### Create a new branch
+### Create a new branch in your repo

 * You can [create a branch](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository#creating-a-branch) on your GitHub repository.
 Make sure to name your branch as the task name.
 For example, `02-ui-library`
 * Or from your terminal: